Defending set pieces continues to be an aggravating problem for Minnesota United

 There's no getting around it — set pieces are killing Minnesota United.

-"I don't think you could lose a game in a worse way," said Ramsay.
+"I don't think you could lose a game in a worse way," Ramsay said.

-Minnesota came into Wednesday's game knowing the threat that DC forward Christian Benteke poses.
-The Belgian forward came into the game with 14 goals, many of them of the aerial variety, and so the Loons naturally focused their game plan on defending the 6′3″ Benteke.
+Minnesota came into Wednesday's game knowing the threat that D.C. forward Christian Benteke poses.
+He came into the game with 14 goals, many of them of the aerial variety, and so the Loons naturally focused their game plan on defending the 6-3 Belgian.

 Given that Benteke set up the equalizer and scored the winner, both from set plays, you'd have to say that they failed — or as Ramsay put it, "We've unfortunately tonight lost the game to one player."

-Minnesota started the game with Carlos Harvey at right center back and Caden Clark at right wingback, and after Clark was substituted out, Sang Bin Jeong took over at the right wingback spot.
-Given that Harvey is nominally a midfielder, Jeong is a wide forward, and Clark was until this year playing as a number 10, it's perhaps not surprising that their set-piece defense was something less than stellar.
+Minnesota started the game with Carlos Harvey at right center back and Caden Clark at right wingback, and after Clark was substituted out, Sang Bin Jeong took over at right wingback.
+Given that Harvey is nominally a midfielder, Jeong is a wide forward, and Clark was until this year playing as a No. 10, it's perhaps not surprising that the set-piece defense was something less than stellar.

-"On set plays particularly, they end up adopting roles that perhaps center halves would end up adopting, and they just don't have the same level of intuition and experience in dealing with those types of things," said Ramsay.
-"I think Carlos will be the first to tell you on that second one that he ends up mis-clearing, and sort of mis-timing his movement back into the game, and that's ultimately cost us."
+"On set plays particularly, they end up adopting roles that perhaps center halves would end up adopting, and they just don't have the same level of intuition and experience in dealing with those types of things," Ramsay said.
+"I think Carlos will be the first to tell you on that second one that he ends up misclearing, and sort of mistiming his movement back into the game, and that's ultimately cost us."

-From set plays, Minnesota used Harvey to mark Benteke man-on-man, with the idea of letting the traditional center halves – Micky Tapias and Michael Boxall – attack the first ball in, or win, and clear, the second balls.
+From set plays, Minnesota used Harvey to mark Benteke man-on-man, with the idea of letting the traditional center halves — Micky Tapias and Michael Boxall — attack the first ball in, or win and clear the second ball.
 According to Ramsay, while they knew Benteke was always going to win his share of headers, what happened after the initial ball was the real problem.
 "What we haven't done is to defend the second ball well enough, and that goes for both those situations," he said.

 Another set-piece problem — from the wrong end